 Can’t focus at work?
-Constantly checking your SMS when you should be preparing for meetings?
+Constantly checking your phone when you should be preparing for meetings?
 Stuck in a Pavlovian loop of diminishing returns desperate for that next dopamine hit from your favorite social media platform?
 Well, you’re not alone—and in a world of digital distraction, concentrating at work is fast becoming among the most important skills on your CV.
 It’s no longer just a matter of a little harmless procrastination, but potentially a very real issue that can make or break your career.

 Effortless Concentration at Work and Beyond